local-motion/product/functionality/playgroundworkspace/2_execution_phase_specifications.md

 For each medium there is an indicator to state that the decision was shared.
 This indicator can be set and cleared by any workspace member.

-### Social media bomb
+### Social media confetti 🎉
 The system offers a facility where volunteers agree to post a social media message at a future date.
 The system releases all these posts at that date at the same time, for maximum social media impact.

-Each playground member is able to join the bomb in which case the system offers a standard text which a user can modify and a selection of social media to post the message.
-(TBD (facebook, twitter, google+)) The system keeps track of which users joined the social media bomb.
+Each playground member is able to join the confetti in which case the system offers a standard text which a user can modify and a selection of social media to post the message.
+(TBD (facebook, twitter, google+)) The system keeps track of which users joined the social media confetti.

-Any volunteer is able to detonate the social media bomb.
+Any volunteer is able to detonate the social media confetti.
 (CHECK: or show the date be established in advance?)

 ## Action 3: Make it visible
 To make it clear to the community that the playground will be/is smoke-free, it should be shown: